 Once you find the signs of a mulberry tree it is easy to find where they are hiding.
 Look for purple colored bird waste on parked cars and side walks.
 This tell-tale sign will let you know that mulberries are nearby.
 When you find one mulberry tree you are bound to find more close by due to birds spreading them year after year.

 Mulberries have two types of leaves.
 Lobed leaves that have a cut out like shape and serrated edge like in the photo above cover the majority of the plant.
 You will also find unlobed leaves that have the serrated edge but a smooth flowing shape without the cut ins.

 Berries will be bumpy like tiny bunches of grapes.
 Similar and often mistaken for blackberries when fully ripe… I am guilty of this the first time I came upon a tiny verity in the north compared to the large ones homesteaders in my the Florida homesteaders group I am in shows off each year.

 When to forage for berries

-The general rule is if you see purple on the ground under the berry bush the season has began.
+The general rule is if you see purple on the ground under the berry bush the season has begun.
 When no berries are left on the bush the season is over.
 Often birds are your biggest competition.
-If you are making jam take some half ripe fruit but leave the green berries to ripen.
+If you are making jam take some half-ripe fruit but leave the green berries to ripen.
 Unripe mulberries have a laxative effect so be careful when snacking while picking.

 Mulberries are a very delicate fruit and will burst as you pick them leaving hands stained.
 This is all part of the fun and will wash off but if you have plans later in the day you can always opt for a pair of coated garden gloves.
 If you will be picking large batch of berries opt for a stack of smaller containers rather than load up a large pile.
 Mulberries will mash under their own weight.